arcticfoxrc/pennyfox/README.md

 ## Architecture

-PennyFox is built using a modern front-end architecture with the following key components:
+Pennywise is built using a modern front-end architecture with the following key components:

 ### Overview